axiong48/Robotics/MRTP/README.md

-# Procedural Orchard Simulation for ROS 2
+# Generate Orchard Simulation for ROS 2

 This repository contains tools to procedurally generate 3D orchard environments for Gazebo based on 2D map images. **ROS 2 Jazzy**.